Miglia Quadrato

 the battle at the head of the field.
 For those of a

+outing).
 Should you wish to learn more about the

 techniques of plotting and clue finding please

 download our Newcomers’ Guide here.
-Details and
+A farewell

-elsewhere on the site.
+to this event can be found elsewhere on the site.

 Our other annual event (the Londinium Pedo) has

 run since 1972.
-Neither could continue without
+Neither could have continued

-most grateful.
-The present organisers have been
+we are most grateful.
+The present organisers have

-running both events since 1971 and this
+been running both events since 1971 and this

 continuity ensures there is no impact upon other